traceannwhite/resonanceandwonder-project/README.md

 ## Description

-Resonance & Wonder will be a business to consumer marketplace wbsite for approved businesses to sell approved products to consumers.
-While the website will resemble larger marketplaces like Etsy, companies and producst must meet certain criteria from the owner in order to list their products on the website.
-The website will have a sign up/login feature for customers and for businesses.
-It will include full CRUD funcionality for businesses to add and delete products from their account and allow consumers to add the products added by businesses to their cart for purchase.
-Available payment menthods initially will be limited to paypal and more options will be added as the product grows.
+Resonance & Wonder will be a business to consumer marketplace wbsite for businesses to sell products to consumers.
+While the website will resemble larger marketplaces like Etsy, companies and producst must meet certain criteria from the owner in order to list their products on the website (for example, B Corps will always be immediately approved!).
+The website will have a sign up/login feature for customers and for businesses in a later iteration and will include full CRUD funcionality from MongoDB Realm in the first iteration and access on the front-end for companies in the 2nd iteration to add and delete products from their account.
+Consumers will be able to add the products added by businesses to their cart for purchase.
+Available payment menthods are initially unavailable, but will be limited to paypal once added and more options will be added later as the website grows.

 ### Project Links